TezBaydu/Milestone-Project-3-Cooking/README.md

 - Recipe: recipe image text box had 1.02 container - Done - had to move end textarea to same line....?!
 - Profile: Line 81: {% if member_recipe.private-switch == "off" %} section not recognised?! - Done Python does not like "-" hyphens !!!

+- Recipe: Dict applied and Array in MongoDB but is not listing

 - Col classes have padding right 15px and will not fill page
 - iphone 5 nav menu items not listed correctly
 - background image not showing